TCD-Ultramicroscopy/STEM_tools/vector_maps/readme.md

  - check extra shift
  - (done) move load_frame outside of the fit function
  - double-check rotations for vmap
- - double-check kernel4 function, which computes difference on the basis of 4 nearest neighbours
+ - (partially) double-check kernel4 function, which computes difference on the basis of 4 nearest neighbours

 Acknowledgements:
  - Lewys Jones for ideas and supervision